Job-cutting foreign banks risk missing Japan trading bonanza

 Honma said the equities division had met its initial 2013 revenue targets in the first few months of the year, and that he was hiring another salesperson for international investors, a high-margin client base it continues to serve with traditional research sales and sales trading staff.

-Unlike local brokerages such as Nomura Holdings (8604.T) and Daiwa Securities Group (8604.T), foreign banks are not able to tap Japan’s large base of retail investors because they lack their large networks of brokerage branches and salespeople.
+Unlike local brokerages such as Nomura Holdings and Daiwa Securities Group, foreign banks are not able to tap Japan’s large base of retail investors because they lack their large networks of brokerage branches and salespeople.
 Retail investors have accounted for about a quarter of stock trading this year.

 “Global banks are looking at ways to capture the high margin business from international investors.
 Domestic funds have a lot of assets under management but they don’t trade as much and are high maintenance: you need an army of corporate access and research people to service them,” said Paul Guevara, a recruiter for New Millennium Group in Tokyo.